 Students are expected to have proficiency in English at least equivalent to our minimum requirements.
 If you are a native speaker, no further evidence is required.

-Once you are have accepted our offer, you will then be able to apply for University accommodation.
+Once you are have accepted our offer, you can apply for university accommodation in the student halls nearby.